cisco-open/ndfc-roles/roles/ndfc_device_list_by_fabric_rest/README.md

 ### Example Playbook

-The playbook below prints the model number and ip address for every switch in fabric f2.
+The playbook below prints select information for every switch in fabric f2.

 ```yaml
 ---